 For international transfers and other cross-currency banking needs, I can’t recommend Wise (formerly TransferWise) enough and feel it’s the best way to send money abroad.
 I wish I had discovered it sooner.
 I didn’t realize just how easy and cost effective it would be.
 How does Transferwise work?

 Back in the day when I first moved to France, we wanted to buy a car so I needed to transfer my American dollars into our French account.
-I wasn’t aware of TransferWise or similar services at the time and ended up with a terrible exchange rate and a US$50 international wire fee through my American bank.
+I wasn’t aware of (Wise, formerly called TransferWise) or similar services at the time and ended up with a terrible exchange rate and a US$50 international wire fee through my American bank.
 Not to mention the week I had to wait for the money to arrive.
 Then, I learned that there was a better way.

 But first, why would you need to transfer money between currencies or hold a balance in another currency?

 TransferWise is worth a look if you fall into one of the following categories:

 - Expats sending money to their home country